Secrets Management

 Limitations

-- Secrets Management is available only for Groundplexes.
+- Secrets Management is available only for pipelines running on Groundplexes.

-- Secrets Management works only for account credentials, not for SnapLogic authentication or node server keys.
+- Secrets Management works only for account credentials, such as passwords or tokens.
+You can't use it for SnapLogic authentication or node server keys.

 Workflow

-- To obtain a subscription for Secrets Management, you must contact your SnapLogic CSM.
+- To obtain a subscription for SnapLogic Secrets Management, contact your SnapLogic CSM.

-- An administrator of the secrets manager configures the storage for endpoint credentials, creates authentication roles and access permissions, and generates secrets.
+- A secrets manager administrator configures the storage for endpoint credentials, creates authentication roles and access permissions, and generates secrets.

-- The administrator of Snaplex nodes configures them with the token and the information required to communicate with the secrets manager.
+- A Groundplex administrator configures nodes to communicate with the secrets manager.

-- In SnapLogic, a Pipeline designer or Org admin configures the dynamic accounts to authenticate with the secrets manager.
+- A pipeline designer or Environment admin configures the endpoint accounts to access the secrets manager.